sfomuseum/geocoder/README.md

 Going forward the "easiest" thing may be to simply change this data structure to assume that all identifiers are strings – specifically machinetag-based string identifiers – and do the extra work, internally, to convert them to and from their source values.
 Maybe?
 It's just too soon to think about right now.

+Otherwise, the `IsCurrent` property may be changed to an `int64` value (-1, 0, 1) and some sort of "source" property may be added.
+These remain "to be determined".

 ## Experimental

 ### Getty Thesaurus of Geographic Names (TGN)